jpbarto/serverless-chaos-lab/docs/lab_3_chaos_experiment.md

     The [method section](https://docs.chaostoolkit.org/reference/api/experiment/#method) of an experiment defines the step(s) to take in order to introduce turbulence into the system.
 The method section is a list of actions and probes which you define.

-    Lets now introduce a minor latency of 3 to 5 seconds to the Lambda function.
+    Let's now introduce a minor latency of 3 to 5 seconds to the Lambda function.

     Update your experiment definition with the following action.
 It will modify the configuration parameter for the failure-lambda library causing the Lambda function to, 50% of the time, take 3 to 5 seconds longer to execute.
 After modifying the Lambda functions configuration the system will pause for 5 min before re-evaluating the steady state of the application.